-Is describing the key principles of learning and how they provide a rationale to use and teach academic discussion and conversation competencies in classrooms.
+Is describing the fundamental principles of learning and how they provide a rationale to use and teach academic discussion and conversation competencies in classrooms.
 Dr. Zwiers describes how students are developing and learning through conversation.

 This chapter addresses how to design prompts and communication/conversation tasks.

-Here we learn how to use discussion and conversation to enhance vocabulary and grammar, the two most important aspects of language in general.
+Here we learn how to use debate and conversation to enhance vocabulary and grammar, the two most important aspects of language in general.
 A major hurdle when it comes to teaching conversational skills lies in the fact that different disciplines use different rules, guidelines, and approaches when it comes to discussions and conversations.

 This chapter focuses on in what way, and to what extent, conversation competencies may be developed and applied in English and Language Arts classes.
 Here the author focuses on literature conversations and discussions, and how to write an analytical and persuasive essay.

-This chapter covers discussions and conversations about social studies, science, and history issues, and how conversations may very well be used for the development of students’ critical reasoning skills.
+This section covers discussions and conversations about social studies, science, and history issues, and how conversations may very well be used for the development of students’ critical reasoning skills.
 Very useful for persuasion, interpretation, debate, and application.

 In this chapter, the author is describing the best way to develop scientific thinking competencies via conversation, and the best ways to develop conversation competencies via science.
 Here, Dr. Zwiers describes conversations and discussions about scientific study and experimentation, while explaining how important it is to keep connected to earlier discovered science aspects if we want to make hypotheses and create the foundations for possible claims.

-In this chapter the author describes in what way we can use conversation as assessments, how conversation may show us how good or fast students are picking the study material up, how to learn about the points-of-view and meanings they have developed, and how well they can make new meanings or adhere to their standpoints.
+In this chapter, the author describes in what way we can use conversation as assessments, how the conversation may show us how good or fast students are picking the study material up, how to learn about the points-of-view and meanings they have developed, and how well they can make new meanings or adhere to their standpoints.
 Academic conversations can very clearly show students’ content subject knowledge, conversation behaviors, language skills, and even their engagement or commitment.

-Here, the author hands out various ideas for summative and formative conversational assessment, and teaches us how to use conversation and discussion to measure and assess writing, reading competencies, and content comprehension for example for the ACT and SAT tests..
+Here, the author hands out various ideas for summative and formative conversational assessment, and teaches us how to use conversation and discussion to measure and assess writing, reading competencies, and content comprehension for example for the ACT and SAT tests.

 This last chapter includes a summary and synthesis of the previous ten chapters and provides various practical suggestions.
 Each of the previous chapters includes prompts to encourage teachers to reflect on the key issues addressed in that chapter and how to start applying the concepts and ideas within their particular settings.